 Other losses might also qualify for compensation.
 Compensation goes to surviving relatives and the victim’s probate estate.
 Overall, wrongful death damages typically amount to a sum that is comparable to the amount the patient could have won in a medical malpractice lawsuit had they lived.

-Medical Malpractice Lawsuit Settlements
+Medical Malpractice Lawsuit Process

 Even after a plaintiff files a medical malpractice lawsuit, many times the claim is settled before ever going to trial.